soveran/ohm-scripts/README.md

 -----------

 Ohm is a library for storing objects in Redis, a persistent key-value database.
-This Lua scripts can be sent to Redis with the EVAL command, and they abstract the behavior of keeping indices and unique indices in sync with the object.
+These Lua scripts can be sent to Redis with the EVAL command, and they abstract the behavior of keeping indices and unique indices in sync with the object.